Phra Nakhon Si Ayutthaya province: Primary and secondary education

 There are over 400 schools in the province.
 Notable ones are Ayutthaya Wittayalai School, which is the main provincial school of Ayutthaya, it was founded in 1905 as "Krung-Kao Provincial Model School".
 Chomsurang Upatham School, an all-girls provincial school founded in 1917 by Queen Saovabha Phongsri.
 The Laboratory School of Phranakhon Si Ayutthaya Rajabhat University, commonly called Satit Ayutthaya, a laboratory school under Phranakhon Si Ayutthaya Rajabhat University.

 Higher education

 There are several higher institutions in Ayutthaya.

 Phranakhon Si Ayutthaya Rajabhat University is a public university located in the Ayutthaya Island.
 It was founded in 1905 by King Chulalongkorn as "Krung-Kao Teacher Training College".
 Mahachulalongkornrajavidyalaya University is the oldest Buddhist university in Thailand.
 It was founded in 1887 by King Chulalongkorn with the purpose of offering higher education to monks.
 Rajamangala University of Technology Suvarnabhumi, it has four campuses in Hantra, Wasukri, Suphanburi, and Nonthaburi.

+Religion

+Other religions are: Christianity 0.35%, Confucianism 0.35% and Hinduism 0.04 %.